kubernetes-sigs/gateway-api/site-src/guides/migrating-from-ingress.md

 Gateway (or multiple Gateways) to attach to via a [parentRef](/references/spec/#gateway.networking.k8s.io/v1beta1.ParentRef).

-### Vendor-Specific Ingress Features (Annotations)
+### Implementation-Specific Ingress Features (Annotations)

-Ingress annotations configure vendor-specific features.
-Thus, converting them to the Gateway API depends both on the Ingress controller and Gateway implementation vendors.
+Ingress annotations configure implementation-specific features.
+Thus, converting them to the Gateway API depends both on the Ingress controller and Gateway implementations.

 Luckily, some of the features supported through annotations are now part of the Gateway API (HTTPRoute), primarily: